ChristianKoplenig/SMIT/README.md

  * [Branches](#branches)
  * [Licence](#licence)
  * [Acknowledgements](#acknowledgements)

-## Intention
-My main motivations for this application is to
-- strengthen my coding skills and learn how to integrate libraries I have not used so far
-- a playground for different methods to design applications
-- showcase for my coding skills and what I'm playing around with.

-My goal is to make data which already exists easy acessible.
-I hope that this data make users aware of their power consumption patterns.
-Maybe some of them will then use this knowledge to **save energy**.

 ## About
 The repository is a static fork of my `in progress` repo.
 I don't plan to update it regularly however if I implement some cool new features in my private repo I may push them to the public fork.